nemediano/nemediano.github.io/resume.md

 ### National Autonomous University of Mexico

-At UNAM I had the chance of being a teacher assistant at the Science school and lecturer at FES Acatlan and a research assistant at IIMAS and Science school.
+At UNAM I had the chance of being a teacher assistant at the School of Sciences and lecturer at FES Acatlan and a research assistant at IIMAS and the School of Sciences.

 #### FES Acatlan